sevenval/flat-docs/cookbook/test-templates.md

 passed: 1, failed: 0
 ```

 Great!
-But not as great, yet…
+But there's still room for improvement…

 ## Refactor for Testing

 In the test, we had to _copy_ the template from our production code.
 This doesn't really make sense.
 Because, now we test an isolated copy.
 If we break the actual flow, the test will still pass.

-There are a couple of option to get about this.
+There are a couple of option to go about this.

 We could extract the template body into a file: